TURKEY INSIGHT: Borsa Istanbul sour taste won’t go away for foreign investors

 Under observation is when the stress between the policymakers and the markets will settle down ahead of a positive mode taking over.

 On March 18, at 14:00 local time, the Turkish central bank will release its latest rates decision.
 Currently, the markets are anticipating a hike of around 100 bp.
-Estimating what impact the rate-setters' decision impact will have on the Turkish lira is a formidable task in the current volatile market conditions.
+Estimating what impact the rate-setters' decision will have on the Turkish lira is a formidable task in the current volatile market conditions.